WovenMC/woven-api-module-template/README.md

 Generate a new repository with this template and clone it.

-Replace the namespace and description in `gradle.properties` and the name in `fabric.mod.json`.
+Replace the namespace, the name, and description in `gradle.properties` and `fabric.mod.json`.
 Then remove the dummy example classes in `src/main/java`.

 Now you can start writing the module!